Property management system: definition, strategies and key benefits

 Cost is another consideration, especially for smaller properties.
 Ongoing fees for support or additional features can represent unexpected expenses for those operating on tight budgets.
 Additionally, relying heavily on technology can pose challenges if there are downtime or technical issues with the system.
 It's important to weigh these factors carefully when selecting a PMS to ensure it aligns with your property's requirements and budget constraints.

-What should you consider when choosing PMS software?
+Key functions to consider when choosing PMS software

 Here’s a list of things to consider when choosing the right software for the specific needs of your hotel.